Human Rights, Inclusion and Engagement Commission

 - Engage – the commission may engage residents and businesses through city council-approved programs, events and projects that support the commission’s purpose.

+Your human rights are important to protect and defend!
 If you believe you have been the victim of discrimination or a human rights violation, you are encouraged to contact the Minnesota Department of Human Rights.
 You can either call their office, visit the office in person, or fill out the form online.
+If you need any assistance connecting with these resources, you may contact Assistant City Manager Rebecca Olson at 651-792-7446.

 Minnesota Department of Human Rights